Imjin War: Battle of Byeokjegwan

-Soon after retaking Pyongyang, Li Rusong also succeeded in retaking the major city of Kaesong on January 19, 1592, and met only minor resistance from the Japanese defenders.
+Soon after retaking Pyongyang, Li Rusong also succeeded in retaking the major city of Kaesong on 19 January 1592, and met only minor resistance from the Japanese defenders.

-Overconfident with his recent success and possibly misled by false reports, Li Rusong advanced towards the capital city of Hanseong with his allied army of 20,000 on January 21, 1593.
-On January 26, the force ran into an unexpected confrontation at Byeokjegwan with a large Japanese formation of about 30,000.
+Overconfident with his recent success and possibly misled by false reports, Li Rusong advanced towards the capital city of Hanseong with his allied army of 20,000 on 21 January 1593.
+On 26 January, the force ran into an unexpected confrontation at Byeokjegwan with a large Japanese formation of about 30,000.

-Initially, the scouting party of the group under Cha Da Sho and a Korean general confronted a small band of Japanese numbering no more than 600 men.
+Initially, the scouting party of the group under Zha Dashou and a Korean general confronted a small band of Japanese numbering no more than 600 men.
 The party overran them successfully but soon ran into a much larger host under Tachibana Muneshige, and retreated to a nearby hill to defend themselves.

 Upon hearing of his scouting party's plight, Li decided to rush forward with the rest of his small host.
 He met up with his scouting party around noon, but by that time even more Japanese forces were converging on the area.

 The Ming forces gradually retreated north while fighting off several waves of attacks.
 Li Rusong and many other generals personally fought in the brawl, and they sustained heavy casualties before they met up with the rest of their army toward the later portion of the day.
-Li's horse was killed, and he was saved from being cut down by a samurai when a Chinese officer, Li Yousheng, sacrificed himself by taking on the samurai who killed him, but in the interval, Li escaped.
-During the ferocious fighting, Chinese armor proved no match for the katanas of the Japanese while the Japanese infantry proved equal to repulsing Chinese cavalry.
-The Japanese pursued the defeated Ming army back up the pass to its highest point, and after a few more hours of fighting.
 At that point, the Japanese gave up further attacks and both sides pulled back.
 Because the Ming suffered heavy casualties among their elite retinues, Li became reluctant to move aggressively for the remainder of the war.
-However, the Japanese victory "did nothing to change the overall strategy, and the retreat from Hanseong was delayed only by a few days".